-- Varying federal and state definitions of "rural," which make it challenging to apply a statewide approach to transportation planning; - Inconsistent approaches and limited resources and staff for non-metropolitan transportation planning; - Non-metropolitan local government perception that funding for infrastructure is inadequate; - Local elected and appointed officials not feeling engaged in or understanding the transportation planning process; - Priorities for safety, road resurfacing, and bridge maintenance outweighing visioning or planning exercises with long-term horizons; - Limited staffing in non-metropolitan communities and minimal training opportunities for planning, project development, or access to funding; and - Limited access to data collection among non-metropolitan local government and limited data analysis capabilities.
+- Varying federal and state definitions of "rural," which make it challenging to apply a statewide approach to transportation planning. - Inconsistent approaches and limited resources and staff for non-metropolitan transportation planning. - Non-metropolitan local governments report that funding for infrastructure is inadequate. - Local elected and appointed officials unengaged in or do not understand the transportation planning process. - Priorities for safety, road resurfacing, and bridge maintenance outweighing visioning or planning exercises with long-term horizons. - Limited staffing in non-metropolitan communities and minimal training opportunities for planning, project development, or access to funding. - Limited access to data collection among non-metropolitan local governments and limited data analysis capabilities.